VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Discussion and Future Work

-\parHeading{Labeling Inter-Element Relationships as Constraints.} The component model of chart scene representation from Manipulable Semantic Component~\cite{liu2024msc}, which inspired the semantic labels in~\corpus~(Section~\ref{sec:deisredlabels}), has a \texttt{constraint} component that describes the spatial relationships between elements, including \texttt{align}~(e.g., customized alignments in stacked bar charts and glyphs and element ordering in connected scatterplots) and \texttt{affix}~(e.g., the relative positioning between a mark and its associated annotations). \corpus~currently does not have labels on such constraints.
-The main challenge here is manually linking every pair of elements (e.g., a bar and its text annotation) and specifying their relationships as constraints can be time-consuming and error-prone.
-Automatic algorithms are needed to recognize and predict such constraints in batch.
-We plan to investigate such algorithms based on \corpus, and develop novel interaction models to support quick and easy labeling of the \texttt{constraint} components that can generalize to SVG charts from the wild.
+\parHeading{Labeling Inter-Element Relationships as Constraints.} Some chart scene abstraction frameworks, such as Charticulator~\cite{ren_charticulator_2018} and MSC~\cite{liu2024msc} which inspired the semantic labels in~\corpus~(Section~\ref{sec:deisredlabels}), have a \texttt{constraint} component that describes the spatial relationships between elements.
+Examples include \texttt{align}~(e.g., customized alignments in stacked bar charts) and \texttt{affix}~(e.g., the relative positioning between a mark and its annotations). \corpus~currently does not have labels on such constraints.
+The main challenge is that manually linking every pair of elements (e.g., a bar and its text annotation) and specifying their relationships as constraints can be time-consuming and error-prone.
+We need automatic algorithms to recognize and predict such constraints in batch, and novel interaction models to support generalizable \texttt{constraint} labeling.

-\parHeading{Enlarging the Corpus Size.} As we discussed in Section~\ref{subsec:GNNcase}, the current corpus size is not big enough to allow effective learning with vision features; we also expect that more examples can boost the performance of GNN-based models as more SVG hierarchies can be included.
-To this end, we plan to continue collecting new charts in both the SVG and bitmap formats and enlarge the size of \corpus.
-We will also open-source \corpus\ and our labeling tool to encourage contributions from the visualization community.
-A significant portion of our time on this project was dedicated to developing and refining the labeling system.
-Given its current maturity and the fact that labeling one chart now takes 10 to 15 minutes on average, we anticipate that expanding the corpus size will not be overly time-consuming.
+\parHeading{AI-Assisted Labeling.} A significant portion of our time on this project was dedicated to developing and refining the labeling system.
+Labeling one chart using the system takes 10 to 15 minutes on average right now.
+The labeling efficiency can be further improved with the incorporation of AI models.
+In Section 4.1, we have shown that current LLMs can predict the semantic roles of SVG elements with good accuracy overall, such labels can thus be automatically populated.
+However, we need better interfaces for humans to verify and correct mistakes, especially for axis labels and main chart marks.
+We also plan to investigate additional AI support (e.g., fine-tuning LLMs using \corpus) for labeling other components like grouping and encoding.